The-Ethical-Hacking-Book/Minesweeper/README.md

 # Minesweeper
-* Classic minesweeper written in C#.
+* "easy" minesweeper written in C#.
 * Rookie UI designing involved.

 # How To Play